github/docs/content/actions/using-workflows/workflow-commands-for-github-actions.md

         shell: pwsh
         run: |
           Set-Variable -Name TheSecret -Value (Get-Random)
-          Write-Output "::add-mask::$TheSecret"
-{% ifversion actions-save-state-set-output-envs %}
+          Write-Output "::add-mask::$TheSecret"{% ifversion actions-save-state-set-output-envs %}
-          "secret-number=$TheSecret" >> $env:GITHUB_OUTPUT
-{% else %}
+          "secret-number=$TheSecret" >> $env:GITHUB_OUTPUT{% else %}
-          Write-Output "::set-output name=secret-number::$TheSecret"
-{% endif %}
+          Write-Output "::set-output name=secret-number::$TheSecret"{% endif %}
       - name: Use that secret output (protected by a mask)
         shell: pwsh
-        run: |
-{% raw %}
+        run: |{% raw %}
-          Write-Output "the secret number is ${{ steps.sets-a-secret.outputs.secret-number }}"
+          Write-Output "the secret number is ${{ steps.sets-a-secret.outputs.secret-number }}"{% endraw %}
-{% endraw %}
 ```

 {% endpowershell %}

-### Example: Masking and passing a secret between jobs{% ifversion fpt or ghec or ghes > 3.3 or ghae > 3.3 %} or workflows{% endif %}
+### Example: Masking and passing a secret between jobs or workflows

-If you want to pass a masked secret between jobs{% ifversion fpt or ghec or ghes > 3.3 or ghae > 3.3 %} or workflows{% endif %}, you should store the secret in a store and then retrieve it in the subsequent job{% ifversion fpt or ghec or ghes > 3.3 or ghae > 3.3 %} or workflow{% endif %}.
+If you want to pass a masked secret between jobs or workflows, you should store the secret in a store and then retrieve it in the subsequent job or workflow.

 #### Setup
 1. Set up a secret store to store the secret that you will generate during your workflow.
 For example, Vault.
 1. Generate a key for reading and writing to that secret store.
 Store the key as a repository secret.
 In the following example workflow, the secret name is `SECRET_STORE_CREDENTIALS`.
-For more information, see "[Encrypted secrets](/actions/security-guides/encrypted-secrets)."
+For more information, see "[AUTOTITLE](/actions/security-guides/encrypted-secrets)."

 #### Workflow